Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-Some weeks ago I put on my swimming goggles and started diving into the wonders of Windows LAPS and how clicking on the magic password reset button in Intune triggered the password reset on the device itself
+Some weeks ago I put on my swimming goggles and started diving into the wonders of Windows LAPS and how clicking on the magic password reset button in Intune triggered the password reset on the device itself.

 Windows Laps | Password Rotation | Threadpool | LRPC (call4cloud.nl)

-This blog was focused on the Password rotation and not so much on the Post Authentication Actions (PAA) even when I slightly touched that subject
+This blog was focused on the Password rotation and not so much on the Post Authentication Actions (PAA), even when I slightly touched that subject

-Afbeelding met tekst, Lettertype, schermopname, algebra
+Afbeelding met tekst, Lettertype, schermopname, algebra Automatisch gegenereerde beschrijving

-As shown above, I noticed that even when the authentication is NOT successful when trying to run a process as admin with the managed account, a background queue will still be scheduled to reset the password
+As shown above, I noticed that even when the authentication is NOT successful when trying to run a process as admin with the managed account, a background task/queue will still be scheduled to reset the password

-Afbeelding met tekst, schermopname, lijn, Lettertype
+Afbeelding met tekst, schermopname, lijn, Lettertype Automatisch gegenereerde beschrijving

 Which is odd, right?
 Exactly that part (odd) caught my attention.
 I wanted to know why the PAA was queued even though it shouldn’t.
 So I decided to open the IDA tool and just start looking